wryphonedev/aepsdk-target-ios/README.md

 Enter the URL for the AEPTarget package repository: `https://github.com/adobe/aepsdk-target-ios.git`.

-When prompted, make sure you change the branch to `main`.

 Alternatively, if your project has a `Package.swift` file, you can add AEPTarget directly to your dependencies:

 ```